blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---

 My final thought on Puraanas is that anything is subjective history unless they violate observations of science they themselves affirm.

+Actually, there's one more nuance.
+Puraana-s, which use Moorthi-s, are like for the same reason, simply analogical tales.
+To illustrate a concept, one may use different analogies.
+However, (1) since analogies are simplified models, they will be lacking in some ways, and (2) different analogies would always contradict each other, since they do not have to be compatible.
+However, their referent always remains the same.

 ---